tynet94/SmartThings/README.md

 # Cloud Beta Updates and Objectives
-    UPDATES (Dallas, Texas USA times uploaded to GitHub) 08-07 (0600) -  CRITICAL.
+    UPDATES (Dallas, Texas USA times uploaded to GitHub) 08-09 (0700) -  Minor.
+Updated Service Manager for additional logging and limiting the automatic getToken to three times w/o user intervention.
+Updated Installation Instructions to ask user to open logging and copy log if there are errors on install.
+    08-07 (0600) -  CRITICAL.
 Fixed Service Manager code eliminating error causing installation crash. was only the Service Manager loaded 08-07 (1600).
     08-06 (1600) -  Minor.
 Varions fixes to error handling and messaging within Device Handlers and